nyftyj/ttt-vs-ai/README.md

 ### UX/UI Decisions
 - Introduced hover effects for highlighting rows and columns using onMouseEnter and onMouseLeave.
-- Opted for a single button display to maintain a clean user interface.
+- Opted for a single button display to maintain a clean user interface instead of two buttons: "restart game" and "suggest a move"
-- Reserved the "restart button" for specific game states to avoid overuse.
+- Reserved the "restart button" for game states when there's a winner or if there's a tied game to avoid overuse.

 ### Accessibility (A11y)
 - Ensured optimal color contrast using [webaim](https://webaim.org/resources/contrastchecker/).
 - Implemented keyboard accessibility for tab navigation and considered arrow key detection.
+One way to implement arrow key detection is to listen to onKeyDown events and make associated focused Square highlighted as user navigates around the board.
 - Worked on screen reader support with proper labeling and explored options for announcing board status with a click of a button (i.e. X is marked on top left.
 O is marked center center.
-Empty squares are top center, top right, center left, center right, bottom right, bottom center, bottom right)
+Empty squares are top center, top right, center left, center right, bottom right, bottom center, bottom right).

 ### Bootstrap (B) vs Material UI (M)
 - Chose Material UI for its customization options, even though Bootstrap is more consistent and user-friendly.
 Material UI's flexibility allows for a unique design.